Devotion (Baby V.O.X album)

 Devotion is the sixth Korean-language studio album by South Korean girl group Baby V.O.X.
-It was released on April 3, 2003, by DR Music and Doremi Media (now Genie Music).
-The group topped the Chinese music chart with the Chinese single "I'm Still Loving You", and placed 3rd with "What Should I Do" which also peaked at number 4 in Thailand.
+It was released on April 3, 2003, by DR Music and Doremi Media The group topped the Chinese music chart with the Chinese single "I'm Still Loving You", and placed 3rd with "What Should I Do" which also peaked at number 4 in Thailand.
 The album sold about 610,000 copies in Asia.